Dispatch's Second Chance (and The Game Awards Predictions)

 really to be mechanically gained from anything.
 Like your performance in the

-So they did have to kind of pen it in a little bit.
-I wanted to ask one, so, so the first choice you make in the game is the setting choice.
+I wanted to ask one.
+So the first choice you make in the game is the setting choice.

 So you can play as like, I think it's interactive or like traditional.
 I don't remember what the two options are.

-You're making like moment choices.
 But in interactive, you're also doing like almost

-where someone throws a punch and you have to like hit B, for lack of a better example.
+quick time event style things where someone throws a punch and you have to like hit B for lack of a better example

-Like, they hit you with a disproportionately high number of those in the first like 20 minutes of this episode, of the first episode.
+this has been they hit you with a disproportionately high i wanted to express to russ because i know that he hasn't played uh quite as far like they hit you with a disproportionately high number of those in the first like 20 minutes of this episode, of the first episode.

 There are way more.

 Griffin, tell me if I'm wrong, but like there's a bunch of like putting on your suit and buckling this and fighting this.
-And like, there's a lot more of those like quicker, quick time things.
+And like there's a lot more of those like quicker, quick time things.

-Like it still pops up, but it's, it's a lot more rare.
+Like it still pops up, but it's a lot more rare.
 So I actually wouldn't know because I turned that shit right off.

 No, because I.